Complaints and Appeals Policy and Procedure

 The e-Qualitas ITT Board will convene a meeting of the Complaints and Appeals Committee.
 None of the Committee members will have had any prior connection with the trainee and his or her training.

 The Complaints and Appeals Committee will review the appeal, and all supporting evidence (seeking further clarification or evidence if required).
 The Complaints and Appeals Committee will make a decision on the appeal, based on all available relevant evidence, and notify the Programme Director.

 The Programme Director will notify the school and the trainee of the decision within 5 working days and ensure that appropriate action is taken.

-Where a trainee has a complaint that could have an effect on the trainee’s academic performance on the PGCE academic award programme with the University of Buckingham, the trainee can lodge an appeal with the University of Buckingham, in relation to the verification of the award only, if the trainee is not satisfied with the outcome of their complaint having exhausted e-Qualitas’ complaints procedure.
-The appeal will be dealt with by the University of Buckingham under its internal procedures.
-The decision of the University of Buckingham will be final and binding regarding the verification of the PGCE award only.
+Where a trainee has a complaint or appeal that could have an effect on the trainee’s academic performance on the PGCE academic award programme with the University of Buckingham, the trainee should direct the complaint or appeal to the University of Buckingham.
+The decision of the University of Buckingham will be final and binding in regard to the assessment and grading of assignments, requests for deadline extensions and final marks.
+There is no right to raise a complaint or appeal with e-Qualitas in relation to these matters in relation to the PGCE award.

 7. Referral to the OIA

 If the trainee teacher is not satisfied with the outcome of their complaint or appeal (having exhausted e-Qualitas’ procedure) they may refer the matter to the Office of the Independent Adjudicator (OIA) for independent review.
 When e-Qualitas’ internal procedure for dealing with complaints and appeals has been exhausted, e-Qualitas will issue (if requested) a Completion of Procedures Letter.
 The referral to the OIA must be made within 12 months of the final decision under e-Qualitas’ procedures.